Heuristic Ternary Error-Correcting Output Codes Via Weight Optimization and Layered Clustering-Based Approach: Conclusions

-In this paper, we have proposed a heuristic ternary weight optimization and layered clustering based error-correcting output code.
-Specifically, we have first proposed LC-ECOC.
-LC-ECOC emphasizes the diversity between the base classifiers by employing the layered clustering-based approach, so that it can construct multiple different strong dichotomizers on a given binary-class problem.
-It helps the heuristic ECOC overcome the block of learning very difficult binary-class problems.
+In this paper, we have proposed a heuristic ternary WOLC-ECOC.
+First, we have proposed LC-ECOC, a greedy training method that iteratively constructs multiple strong dichotomizers to discriminate the most confusing binary-class problem.
 Then, we have proposed the CPA based OW decoding.
-The OW decoding improves the LW decoding by optimizing the weight matrix of the LW decoding for the minimum training risk.
-The optimization problem is further solved by CPA.
-The time and storage complexities of the CPA based OW decoding are both linear which meets the requirement of large-scale problems.
-At last, we have proposed WOLC-ECOC.
-WOLC-ECOC iteratively executes LC-ECOC and the CPA based OW decoding until the training risk converges.
-It inherits all merits of LC-ECOC and the CPA based OW decoding.
-Besides this, because WOLC-ECOC updates the weight matrix after each time we add new classifiers to the ECOC ensemble, its training risk decreases rigorously in the steepest decreasing direction, so that the heuristic training process can be well controlled and a small code length is available.
+OW decoding improves LW decoding by optimizing the weight matrix of the latter for the minimum training risk.
+The optimization problem is further solved by CPA, which makes the OW decoding have linear time and storage complexities.
+At last, we have proposed WOLC-ECOC, which iteratively executes LC-ECOC and the CPA based OW decoding until the training risk converges.
+WOLC-ECOC not only inherits all merits of LC-ECOC and the CPA based OW decoding but also ensures the decrease of the training risk.

-We have conducted an extensive experimental comparison with 15 state-of-the-art ECOC coding-decoding pairs on 14 UCI datasets with the discrete AdaBoost and the well-tuned RBF kernel based SVM as two base learners.
-Experimental results have shown that 1) when Adaboost is used as the base learner, WOLC-ECOC outperforms all referenced coding-decoding pairs; 2) when SVM is used as the base learner, WOLC-ECOC is weaker than the traditional 1vs1 coding method but better than other referenced coding-decoding pairs; 3) WOLC-ECOC has a code length that is much shorter than 1vs1 and comparable with 1vsALL, random ECOC, ECOC-ONE, and DECOC.
-We have explained the experimental phenomenon in the view of channel coding.
-We have also applied WOLC-ECOC to the music genre classification problem with SVM as the base learner.
-Experimental results have shown that WOLC-ECOC outperforms all referenced coding methods including 1vs1 with a relatively short code length.
+We have conducted an extensive experimental comparison with 15 state-of-the-art ECOC coding-decoding pairs on 14 UCI datasets with the discrete AdaBoost and well-tuned RBF kernel based SVM as two base learners.
+Experimental results have shown that (i) when Adaboost is used as the base learner, WOLC-ECOC outperforms all 15 coding-decoding pairs; (ii) when SVM is used as the base learner, WOLC-ECOC is weaker than the traditional 1vs1 coding method but better than other coding methods; (iii) the code length of WOLC-ECOC is much shorter than that of 1vs1.
+We have explained the experimental phenomena in the view of information theory.
+Moreover, we have applied WOLC-ECOC to a music genre classification problem.
+Experimental results have shown that WOLC-ECOC outperforms all referenced coding methods including 1vs1.

-In the future, we will try to analyze the ``channel capacity'' of ECOC theoretically so as to guide our ECOC design.
-We will also try to develop better bipartition techniques on the classes for cleaner ``channels'' and try to incorporate other types of diversity enhancement techniques so as to make the error-correcting ability of ECOC more apparent.

 \ifCLASSOPTIONcaptionsoff

 \fi